Support for Twin Cities Immigrant Neighbors

 If you or someone you know is concerned about status, knowing your constitutional rights is important.
 There are a number of helpful online “tool kits” including a comprehensive list of rights and legal resources as well as this printable business card to keep on your person if you encounter Immigration & Customs Enforcement (find printed copies also in the church lobby)

-For public policy advocacy, read about these recommendations from the National Association of Evangelicals and write your representatives to lift the refugee ban and support bipartisan immigration reform (encourage your family and friends outside the Twin Cities to contact their representatives as well).
+For public policy advocacy, read about these recommendations from the National Association of Evangelicals and write or call your legislators to lift the refugee ban and support bipartisan immigration reform (encourage your family and friends outside the Twin Cities to contact their representatives also).

 Consider a contribution to the Northwest Conference "Mission Friends Crisis Fund" to help local immigrant Covenant congregations with legal fees, bonds, groceries, and other practical needs.